ynput/ayon-documentation/website/docs/addon_substancedesigner_artist.md

 ## Publishing Textures

-Users need to open the graph(s) of which inherited from the package they want to publish, and go to **AYON -> Create** to create texture instance.
+Users must open the graph(s) inherited from the package they intend to publish, and go to **AYON -> Create** to create texture instance.

 Users can define which graphs and its output(s) they want to export.